Chemical Automatics Design Bureau: New Projects – New Engines. Seventies of last century

 Another milestone in the development of Russian space industry was the creation of powerful LV UR500 by General designer V. Chelomey.
 The LV was able to orbit heavy objects with weight up to 20 tons.
 For the second stage of LV “Proton” KBKhA created LRE RD0208 and RD0209 (chief designer V. Kozelkov), operating according to oxidizer rich preburner staged combustion schematic.
 As a prototype, engine RD0206 was used, installed on military missile UR-200.
 This LV orbited heavy automated stations “Proton”.
 LV UR500 was later named “Proton”.

 Three-stage “Proton” was a more powerful LV, for whose second stage engines RD0208 and RD0209 were modernized.
 The modernized engines got indexes RD0210 and RD0211 (chief designer V. Kozelkov).
 For the third stage engine, RD0212 was renewed (chief designer Y. Gershkovits).
 Besides, for the position correction of “Almaz” space station, launched by “Proton”, KBKhA created pressure fed engine RD0225 (chief designer V. Borodin) and multiple startup (up to 100 times), with orbit stand-by mode (up to 2 years).
 These LV delivered Lunar excursion modules to the Moon, interplanetary spacecraft that took probes of lunar soil and landed on Mars and Venus.
 It became possible to launch long-stay orbital stations “Salut” and “Mir”, as well as modules “Zarya” and “Zvezda” for International space station.
 For the moment, over 300 “Proton” LV launches have been performed.

 Technical perfection of engines RD0110, RD0210, RD0211, RD0212 ensured their long life.
-For over 40 years these engines have launched different spacecraft, automated stations, and manned space ships.
+For over 40 years these engines have launched different spacecraft, automated stations, and crewed space ships.
 High energy-weight characteristics and operation simplicity support their position in the best of Russian and foreign engines of the same class.